 Visit the SMaRT Station website for a full list of what is accepted.

-Compost is available to residents of Los Altos, Sunnyvale, Mountain View and Palo Alto.
+Free compost and mulch is available to residents of Sunnyvale, Mountain View and Cupertino.
 Residents need to bring their own shovel and containers, limit of the equivalent of three 32-gallon cans per week.

 The SMaRT Station accepts limited types of e-waste and universal wastes (see bullet list below) at the Recycling Center Drop Off area.
 However, If you have Household Hazardous Wastes such as paint, pesticides, solvents, brake fluid, balloon tanks, propane tanks, etc., please contact the County of Santa Clara Household Hazardous Waste (HHW) program for an appointment by calling (408) 299-7300.